Learning how self-hypnosis works, to use to improve yourself

 - Yet again, don’t say, “From now on I take longer walks. ” Rather say, “From now on I enjoy taking longer walks.”

 - Do not say, “I relax in hypnosis from 3 to 3:30 each afternoon.”
 Instead say, “I enjoy relaxing in hypnosis from 3 to 3:30 each afternoon.”

 The next area is speaking in the present tense

 Because of the tendency of the subconscious to take things literally it is advisable to make your positive, specific, measurable and beneficial suggestions in the present tense.

 This also helps to entrench the new behaviour or attitude as a permanent part of you, not as something that applies only to some vague time to come, or even to a particular date in the future like next March when you are scheduled for the dentist.

-Don’t say, “I will be confident about going to the dentist next March 10th,” do say, “I am confident and enjoy my visits to the dentist, including my visit on March 10th.”
+Don’t say, “I will be confident about going to the dentist next March 10th.”
+Instead use a phrase like, “I am confident and enjoy my visits to the dentist, including my visit on March 10th.”

-Do not say, “I’ll not have headaches any more,” do say, “from now on I enjoy a clear head, free from discomfort.”
+Do not say, “I’ll not have headaches any more,” but say, “from now on I enjoy a clear head, free from discomfort.”

 And finally, “I choose”